 WASHINGTON: H.B.
 1591/S.B.
 5552, 62nd Leg.
 (Wash.
-2011) [click on the 2011-12 tab towards the right-hand side of the screen; enter "1591" or "5552" in the search bar].
+2011). [enter "1591" or "5552"].

-This bill would allow an employer or the employer's authorized agent to petition for a civil anti-harassment protection order to "restrain a person from engaging in unlawful harassment affecting the workplace... the court may consider respondent's unlawful harassment of an employer, employee and other persons affecting a workplace."
+This bill would allow an employer or the employer's authorized agent to petition for a civil anti-harassment protection order to "restrain a person from engaging in unlawful harassment affecting the workplace...the court may consider respondent's unlawful harassment of an employer, employee and other persons affecting a workplace."
 Under this bill, "unlawful harassment" includes a "knowing and willful course of conduct directed at a specific person or employer, which seriously alarms, annoys, harasses, or is detrimental to such person or employer, and which serves no legitimate or lawful purpose."
 An employer with knowledge that a specific person is a target of unlawful harassment must make a "good faith effort" to provide notice to the person prior to petitioning the court.
 If the unlawful harassment stems from domestic violence, sexual assault, or stalking, the employer is required to provide notice and obtain consent prior to petitioning the court.
 This bill was introduced in January 2011 and as of April 11, 2012, was reintroduced in the House Committee to the Judiciary.
 S.B.
 5552 was reintroduced to the Committee on Labor, Commerce and Consumer Protection.
 A similar bill, S.B.
-6024 died in the Senate in 2003.
+6024, died in the Senate in 2003.

-This state law guide, with links to cited laws and bills, is available on the Legal Momentum website at www.legalmomentum.org/tags/state-law-guides.
+This state law guide, with links to cited laws and bills, is available on the Legal Momentum website at www.legalmomentum.org/statelawguides.
 For more information, contact our Public Education Office (PEO), peo@legalmomentum.org, at (212) 925-6635.